JonathanBout/JonathanBout/README.md

 # 👋 Hi there!

 Welcome to my Github profile!
 My name is Jonathan Bout and I'm from The Netherlands.
-Since the beginning of 2022, I've been working on a variety of projects, ranging from games developed with Unity to li'l projects with Arduino and even web servers hosted on a Raspberry Pi and an Odroid.
+Since the beginning of 2022, I've been working on a variety of projects, ranging from games developed with Unity to small projects with Arduino and even web servers hosted on a Raspberry Pi and later an [Odroid N2+](https://wiki.odroid.com/odroid-n2/odroid-n2).

 Feel free to explore my repositories and don't hesitate to reach out if you have any questions or suggestions!
 Twitter is linked in my profile.